-Policy Council: The Policy Council is comprised of elected representatives from each of the local Parent Committees and Policy Committee from all of the ABCD Head Start and Early Head Start centers and partner programs and the Policy Committee from the delegate agency.
+POLICY COUNCIL: The Policy Council is composed of elected representatives from each of the local Parent Committees and Policy Committee from all of the ABCD Head Start and Early Head Start centers and partner programs.
 The Council elects a Chairperson, Vice-Chairperson, Secretary and Treasurer.
 In addition, they elect one Representative and one Alternate to represent the Policy Council on the ABCD Board of Directors and the Massachusetts Head Start Association.
 The Policy Council's responsibilities include: assisting management staff in decision-making related to program policies, recommending and or ratifying staff hiring or terminations, reviewing the budget, providing input on grant developments and advocating for the program.

-Health Services Advisory Committee: The Health Services Advisory Committee (HSAC) is an advisory group that brings together staff, parents, health care providers and other partners in the community to discuss the planning, operation, and evaluation of the health services in Head Start.
+HEALTH SERVICES ADVISORY COMMITTEE: The Health Services Advisory Committee (HSAC) is an advisory group that brings together staff, parents, health care providers and other partners in the community to discuss the planning, operation, and evaluation of the health and nutrition services in Head Start.
 The mission of this committee is to support the health and wellness of each Head Start and Early Head Start child and family.
 All families are welcomed and encouraged to be part of this committee.